KurtGokhan/entitype/packages/entitype-cli/README.md

 # Entitype CLI

-CLI for Entitype projects, which can be used to do database synchronization with migrations, code-first or database-first style.
+CLI for [Entitype][entitype-url] projects, which can be used to do database synchronization with migrations, code-first or database-first style.

 __This is a work in process.
 By now, only the `pull` command, a.k.a. database-first synchronization, is completed.__